What's With This Magnetic Stripe

 Another article on magnetic stripe

-but many things are changing in the technology and many of the old reasons for
+things are changing in the technology and many of the old

 Where is magnetic stripe used?

-used in many areas.
-Some examples of the use of the technology range from the
+many areas.
+Some examples of the use of the technology range

-This information is stored on the magnetic stripe and is changed with every
+information is stored on the magnetic stripe and is changed with

-information about you and your flight.
-The latest new use for magnetic stripe is
+and your flight.
+The latest new use for magnetic stripe is on

-on your drivers license.
-If you live in California, you already have a magnetic
+your drivers license.
+If you live in California, you already

-allow error free identification of you when it is swiped through a terminal.
+identification of you when it is swiped through a terminal.
+This

 Is there something new?

-1970s for bank cards and that the same technology continues to be used on bank
+cards and that the same technology continues to be used on

-cards then maybe we need something new.
-In fact there have been several
+bank cards then maybe we need something new.
+In fact there

-stripe is high coercivity.
-This is a technical term used to define how easy (or
+coercivity.
+This is a technical term used to define how easy

 What about security?

-stripe technology has always been - "but it is not secure".
-This is
+always been - "but it is not secure".
+This is true with a

 Thorn Secure Science International, and XSec® from XTec, Inc.